Table of Contents

 Studies have shown that minerals in hard water coming out of your tap leaves a residue behind(1).
 Thus, many companies make a water softener filter to help remove a lot of these minerals.
 If you notice there’s a lot of residue on your dishes, your sink, or even in your shower, it might be your water!

 HOMEMADE ORGANIC DREADLOCK SHAMPOO

 If you are worried about what products they put in deadlock shampoos and you would like to make your own homemade DIY detergent, then check out this cool video from RasBookie on how to make dread shampoo at home!

 CAN YOU USE DREADLOCK SHAMPOO ON FAUX LOCS?

 Dreadlock shampoo is made not to leave residue and to help cut down on build-up.
 We don’t recommend deep cleansing faux locks with shampoo because it can strip natural hair types and hurt healthy hair.

 IS CO-WASHING BAD FOR DREADLOCKS?

-CO washing is washing and using a conditioner.
+CO washing is shampoo detergent and conditioner mixed. .
 These combined products are gaining more popularity than some of the best shampoos.
 These products claim to wash and condition hair with special detergents.
 These detergents are not traditional and don’t leave residues like most emulsifiers.
 As the products clean, they are also said to lock in moisture.

 WHAT SHAMPOOS DO YOU RECOMMEND FOR DREADS?